 Executives wanted to get rid of both Spock and Number One.
 Gene Roddenberry the creator of the show knew he could only keep one so he kept Spock and married Majel.
 This meant that the character of Spock changed as well.
 Spock became much more logical like Number One than he was in the first pilot.
 Majel did come back to the show when the second pilot was picked up as the character of Christine Chapel.

 Not much was done with the character of Number One after the pilot.
 The show was split into two episodes called the Menagerie.
 It was not until about three decades later that the character really grew.
 In the comic series Star Trek: the Early Years Number One goes on many adventures.
 She even gets command of the Excelsior and has Chekhov at the helm.
 The most notable change in the character was what her name was.
 The television show only referred to her as Number One.

-In some comics that is her actual name.
-In others it is Eunice Robbins.
-According to Gene Roddenberry and the creators that came after only the television shows and movies are considered canon.
-So comics and novels can play with these ideas but as far as the shows are concerned her name is Number One.
+In some comics her name is not mentioned.
+In others she has been given the name of Eunice Robbins.
+According to Gene Roddenberry and the creators that came after, only the television shows and movies are considered canon.
+So comics and novels can play with these ideas but as far as the shows are concerned her name has not been revealed.

 In the 2022 TV-series Star Trek: Strange New Worlds, Number One is more fleshed out and has been given a canonical name of Una Chin-Riley.